 Real estate business plans may cover your business entirely, or they focus on a specific service.
 They can outline an income goal or be used as a monthly work plan that evolves.
 Regardless of how you use them, the importance of a real estate business plan is simple: strategies on paper lead to ideas becoming reality.
 That paper then acts as a guiding document coaching you along the road to success.

-While it may sound easy, there are goals, strategies and tactics that need to be identified.
+While it may sound easy, there are goals, strategies, and tactics that need to be identified.
 You need to know where you are at the moment compared to where you want to be.
-Let’s take a look at necessary steps you need to take when drafting your first real estate business plan:
+Let’s take a look at the necessary steps you need to take when drafting your first real estate business plan:

 Initial planning: Begin with an executive summary to outline what you are trying to address and the timeframe involved in carrying out the plan.
-The summary will lead into opportunities or goals that you would like to capitalize on.
+The summary will lead to opportunities or goals that you would like to capitalize on.

 For example, your executive summary could look like this:

 ABC Realty is an Ohio-based real estate company that specializes in starter homes and condos for the Columbus, Ohio community.
 The homes ABC Realty lists deliver what new homeowners are looking for in their first home purchase.
 ABC Realty’s clients will be provided with the attention to detail and customer service new homeowners look for throughout the home-buying process.
 Sales are projected to be moderate in year one growing substantially by year three.

 Understanding strategy and tactics: Key elements that underlie each goal will be strategies and tactics.
 Your strategy will outline overall objectives, messages, and audience.
 And your tactics will include the initiatives you take to achieve each strategy.